saucepan14/TPMSecuredArch/README.md

 and replace ```0x81000000``` with the value returned from the previous command.

 To test if it will only give away the to images signed by you turnoff your computer and boot into the unsigned image, and run the same command again.
-If you recive a tpm error then it means your secure boot is working correctly, if you still get the value of the file returned then your secure boot is not working correctly and is giving away the key only to unsigned images.
-I recommed changing which files you uploaded to secure boot.
+If you receive a tpm error then it means your secure boot is working correctly, if you still get the value of the file returned then your secure boot is not working correctly and is giving away the key only to unsigned images.
+I recommend changing which files you uploaded to secure boot.
 I.E. uploading .esl files instead of .auth files.
 The goal is to have the tpm only give you the key to images signed by you.
 If you wish to remove the saved file from the tpm use:

 ```
 tpm2_evictcontrol -C o -c 0x81000000